Gear & Tactics

 4. Pause at the transition: Bass hold on the edges where mud meets rock.
 When you feel that transition, pause the bait for five seconds.

-Mastering deep water requires absolute confidence in your electronics.
+Mastering deep diving crankbaits past a ledge requires absolute confidence in your electronics.
 If you struggle to identify hard bottom versus soft bottom on your sonar, study our guide to reading fish finders.

 Seasonal & Situational Adjustments